Cardinal Wiseman Catholic School, Coventry

 Cardinal Wiseman Catholic School is a coeducational secondary school and sixth form situated in Potters Green, Coventry, England.
-It is part of the Romero Catholic Academy from ages 11-18.
+It is part of the Romero Catholic Academy from ages 11–18.
+It was established in 1598, but merged in the Romero Multi Academy Company (MAC) on 1 August 2015.

 Staffing

-As of Friday 13th June 2025, the following roles are taken by the following staff members:
+As of the 13th June 2025, the following roles are taken by the following staff members: